Exhausted-Reality/SubrosaKit/README.md

 **Build:** `1`

 #### SubrosaKit is an [Xcode Fat Framework](#full-description) written in [Swift 5](https://github.com/apple/swift) and designed for sharing with the Reality Fusion FX game engine.
+The cryptographic framework can perform calculations on both CPU and GPU.
+The framework is called SubrosaKit and comes through Swift Package Manager called Subrosa Confidential.

 #### `Xcode 14.0+` ﹒ `Swift 5.7+` ﹒ `iOS 16.0+` ﹒ `iPadOS 16.0+` ﹒ `macOS Ventura 13.0+`